pagiacomin/ladder-grafcet/README.md

 ## Objective

-This repository was created to provide some additional information, as well as videos and figures, complementing the paper 'Interactively Converting Ladder Diagrams into Grafcet
-Diagrams on a Robotic Neutralization System Case Study'.
+This repository was created to provide some additional information, as well as videos and figures, complementing the paper 'Interactively Converting Ladder Diagrams into Grafcet Diagrams on a Robotic Neutralization System Case Study', published on the Journal on Interactive Systems in 2026.

 ## How to use

-This page does not provide the source code, but it provides some videos presenting the tests performed, as well as a step-by-step tutorial showing how to use the software.
+This page does not provide the source code, but it provides some videos presenting the tests performed, as well as a step-by-step tutorial showing how to use the software, see https://pagiacomin.github.io/ladder-grafcet/.

 ## Author